iconeb/freeipa_easy/README.md

-# FreeipaEasy
+# IdmPoc

-Welcome to Freeipa Easy!
+Welcome to Idm Poc!

 You can use this gem to easy connect to free ipa system and wok with users in this system/